Les Paul in Mahwah

 Gene Paul is Les’s son.
 He honors his father on this dedicated website:

-Lou Pallo, a member of Les Paul’s Trio, has long made available a documentary and album:
+Lou Pallo, a member of Les Paul’s Trio, has long made available a documentary and album (available on Amazon and Spotify):

 This site includes a timeline and a style guide: